thinkcompany/think_dev-standards/development-standards/seo.md

 ###Meta Elements

 There are several meta elements that should be implemented to aid in search engine placement.
-The values of the meta element is page-specific, so the site architecture needs to support per-page meta tags.
+The meta elements are page-specific, so the site architecture needs to support per-page meta tags.

 ####Description